 So what are hedge funds?
 How are they different from mutual funds?

-In the professional world of finance, hedge funds are categorized as alternative investments, one key difference between a mutual fund and a hedge fund is investment strategy.
+In the professional world of finance, hedge funds are categorized as alternative investments, key differences between a mutual fund and a hedge fund is investment strategy and mandate.
 Unlike mutual funds, hedge funds can perform complex investment techniques such as long-short positions, net long or net short portfolios, short-selling, arbitrage and the use of leverage.
+Unlike mutual funds, hedge funds serve exclusively accredited and institutional investors.

 Obviously there are a lot to know about hedge funds, but in this article, I would like to focus on explaining the different strategies it employs.